 Born in 1947, studied as an industrial clerk for business and market economy (BA) following an apprenticeship at colordruck in Baiersbronn.
 He later took over sales management tasks as authorised signatory at colordruck, where he later became Managing Director and ran the company for 23 years until his retirement.
 He has had links with Buck Chemie GmbH since 1974.
 Herbert Klumpp now works as a corporate consultant and has been a non-executive member of the Board of Directors since 2013.

 Born in 1953, was CEO of Buck Group from 2013 until he retired in 2015.
 He studied chemical engineering in Aachen/Jülich.
 He joined Buck-Chemie GmbH in Herrenberg in 1978 and was Managing Director of the company from 1985 to 2015.
-Since 2013, he has been a member of the Administrative Board, in a non-executive capacity since 2016.
+He has been a member since 2013 and Chairman of the Board of Directors since 2019.

 Born in 1971, studied economics in Chur, Switzerland, and is a qualified chartered accountant.
 Following his career at PricewaterhouseCoopers, he worked in various senior management positions in finance and accounting at a number of international industrial enterprises.
 Since 2014, he has been Managing Director of Buck Group AG and the Buck Group.